Renew expiring/expired LDAPS certificate for vCenter SSO Identity Provider

 Additional Information

-Use proper certificate file for VC LDAPS IdP configuration:
+Use proper certificate files for VC LDAPS IdP configuration:

-• If you have only the ".p7b" file, import the cert to the "Personal" cert folder of the client machine being used (if Windows use Certificate Manager for local machine).
+1. If working with only the ".p7b" file, import the cert to the "Personal" cert folder of the client machine being used (if Windows use Certificate Manager for local machine).

-• Export the cert as Base64.
+2. Export the cert as Base64.
 This should create a cert in ".cer" format.
-You should be able to view this cert with notepad in clear text, and when you double click it, it should open successfully in Windows Certificate Manager.
+Notepad can be used to view this cert in clear text.
+When the cer file is double-clicked, it should open successfully in Windows Certificate Manager.

 Fails to save LDAPS configuration if trying to edit the existing configuration: